Klosmi/html-basics/JS-basic.md

   // result is a function, just the return value:
   // f () { console.log("Good day!"); } or { console.log("Hello!"); }
   ```
-  *if I want to use the return value, I have to capture the function which contains the return value into a variable*
+  *If I want __to use the return value, I have to capture the function which contains the return value into a variable__.*
-  *The outer function returns one of the 2 inner functions, but the inner function is never called to be executed.*
-  *So to make the return function executed, we have to reach them.
-We can call the inner function in the way that applying the parenthesis after `greetings` (so it become __`greetings()`__ )*
-  *If we want to call the returned functions directly we can do `sayHi()()`*

   ```
   const greetings = sayHi();    // now the greeting variable holds a function...

-  greetings();                   //... and I can execute that function greetings();
+  greetings();                   //... and I can execute that function. greetings();
   greetings();